 This Monday Americans will celebrate Memorial Day.
 Who are we honoring?
 How did the holiday come about?
 Isn't Memorial Day usually on May 30th?

-For members we have an editable Word docx and solutions.
+For members we have an editable Word docx, our data with a pie chart, and solutions.

 CCSS: 5.OA, 6.RP, 7.RP, 7.SP